-Cheating can occur in any relationship, regardless of age, race or social status.
-Cell phones have made cheating easier, and if your partner starts acting strangely in regard to his phone, it is normal to become suspicious.
-Strange calls at all hours of the night and jumpiness when the phone rings are just a few of the signs that your partner may be using his cell phone to facilitate cheating.
+Cheating with cell phones has become easier than ever.
+If your partner starts acting strangely in regard to his phone, it is normal to become suspicious.
+Strange calls at all hours of the night and jumpiness when the phone rings are just a few of the signs of a cheating husband, wife or mate's cell phone cheating.

 If your partner has a tendency to get jumpy when the phone rings or sprint to pick it up before you have a chance to see the screen, it could be a sign that he's hiding something.
 Repeatedly letting the phone ring without answering or constantly taking calls in another room are also signs that something fishy might be going on.